Clinton-Davis/CapeTowns_Best_Bits/README.md

 -  I tested HTML with w3 Validator.
 Passed
 -  I tested CSS with w3 Validator.
 I got a few warming and errors with CSS Varables<br>

     `--headFont: "Bangers", sans-serif;`<br>
     `--secFont: "Montserrat", sans-serif;`<br>
     `--white: rgb(219, 217, 217);`<br>

-	Thiese errors are an on- going issue with w3, They are valid, but 	not reconised by W3. <br>[CSS variables ("custom properties"), a 	widely supported and crucial feature. ](https://github.com/w3c/css-	validator/issues/111)<br>The reason I used them is: If I want to 	change the font s or colours in the future, I would have to change 	the Varables in question for the hole site. <br>
+    These errors are an ongoing issue with w3, They are valid, but not recognised by W3. <br>[CSS variables ("custom properties"), a     widely supported and crucial feature. ](https://github.com/w3c/css-    validator/issues/111)<br>The reason I used them is: If I want to change the font s or colours in the future, I would have to change the Variables in question for the whole site. <br>

 - After all the JavaScript was compleated, I ran through the code to make sure it was working and smoothly as possible.
 - Once all the elements in their places and working, I went through all the destinations one by one made sure all the  ID's and Google Maps API were all working correctly.
 - I test the refresh speed to see how fast it loaded from cached and uncached browsers.
 - I used the speed variables available on Chrome developers Tools, Slow 3G / Fast 3G / Online.
 With each speed, I test performance on Image loading time, HTML and CSS  loading time, JavaScript and JQaury CDN.
 Cached and uncached memory.<br>
 - I used [GTmetrix](gtmetrix.com) to test how fast the site loaded [Report](https://github.com/Clinton-Davis/CapeTowns_Best_Bits/blob/master/sundries/GTmetrix-report-.pdf)<br>

 -  I send It to the SLack Comunity for Feedback.
 -  Then I started the Media Query Test and all the Presets in Chrome and Firefox Development tools.
 -  Below is a list of devices I tested on with [Website Responsive Testing] (Toolresponsivetesttool.com).